waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The puzzle is time-based and can only be solved during the day or at night.
 - The puzzle requires a specific key item that I do not yet possess.
 - A specific Pokémon move (like Headbutt or Cut) must be used on an object in the environment to change the bird's pathing.

+#### Alternative Hypotheses (from Reflection Turn 12632)
+- The puzzle is currently unsolvable and requires a key item (like a Squirtbottle) or a story flag from elsewhere.
+- The puzzle is dependent on the time of day (e.g., must be solved at night).
+- The puzzle requires a specific Pokémon move (like Headbutt) to be used on an object in the environment to alter the bird's pathing.

 ### Sprout Tower 2F Pillar Puzzle
 - **Objective:** Determine how to move the central pillar on 2F again.